io7m/halite/README.md

-Will result in only artifacts of type `jar`, with a group `ch.qos.logback` artifact `logback-classic`, and of any version, will be copied.
+Will result in only artifacts of type `jar`, with a group `ch.qos.logback` artifact `logback-classic`, and of any version, being copied.
 Filter files are evaluated from top to bottom, and the first pattern that matches will halt evaluation and cause the artifact being tested to be included into the set of artifacts that will be copied.
 The `halite.inclusionListFile` parameter specifies